-Internet grocery service seems feasible in urban food desertsJune 19th, 2013 in Health /
+Internet grocery service seems feasible in urban food desertsJune 19, 2013 in Medicine & Health / Health

 (HealthDay)—An Internet grocery service (IGS) seems to be a feasible approach for increasing food access in an urban food desert, according to a pilot study published online May 8 in Preventing Chronic Disease.